YashKumarVerma/i-judge/README.md

 # I Judge

-and i do it good
+and i do it good.
+This project is **not an online judge**.
+It only executes programs.

 ## Is it of my use
 It's a simple prototype to run a program / binary / object file using system calls, with provisions to pipe input into stdin, and capture stdout.
 If that's what you are looking for, then yes, it's of your use.